LogeshKumar-04/Power-BI-Dashboards/README.md

 # Power-BI-Reports
-Here I have some of my reports and dashboards created using Power BI.
+Here I have some of reports and dashboards created using Power BI.
 Data were taken from open sources such as kaggle, Gihub,Maven Analytics, Onyx Data, etc..

 # Reports and Dashboards